Governor-General of the Bahamas

-In general, the governor-general observes the conventions of the Westminster system and responsible government, maintaining a political neutrality, and has to always act only on the advice of the prime minister.
-The governor-general also has a ceremonial role: hosting events at the official residence—Government House in the capital, Nassau—and bestowing honours to individuals and groups who are contributing to the Bahamas and to their communities.
-When travelling abroad, the governor-general is seen as the representative of the Bahamas and its monarch.
+In general, the governor-general observes the conventions of the Westminster system and responsible government, maintaining political neutrality, and has to always act only on the advice of the prime minister.
+The governor-general also has a ceremonial role: hosting events at the official residence—Government House in the capital, Nassau—and bestowing honours to individuals and groups who are contributing to The Bahamas and to their communities.
+When travelling abroad, the governor-general is seen as the representative of The Bahamas and its monarch.
 The governor-general is supported by a staff headed by the official secretary to the governor-general.

-Governors-general are usually appointed for a five-year term of office, though they formally serve "at the monarch's pleasure".
-Since 28 June 2019, the governor-general has been Sir Cornelius A. Smith.
+Governors-general formally serve "at the monarch's pleasure".
+Since 1 September 2023, the governor-general has been Dame Cynthia A. Pratt.

-The office of the governor-general was created on 10 July 1973, when the Bahamas gained independence from the United Kingdom as a sovereign state and an independent constitutional monarchy.
-Since then, 11 individuals have served as governor-general.
+The office of the governor-general was created on 10 July 1973, when The Bahamas gained independence from the United Kingdom as a sovereign state and an independent constitutional monarchy.
+Since then, 12 individuals have served as governor-general.

 Appointment

 The governor-general is formally appointed by the monarch of the Bahamas.
-When a new governor-general is to be appointed, the current prime minister recommends a name to the monarch, who by convention accepts that recommendation.
-At the installation ceremony, the new governor-general takes an Oath of Allegiance and Office.
-These oaths are administered by the Chief Justice of the Bahamas.
+When a new governor-general is to be appointed, the prime minister recommends a name to the monarch, who by convention accepts that recommendation.
+At the installation ceremony, the new governor-general takes oaths of allegiance and of office.
+These oaths are administered by the chief justice of the Bahamas.

 The oath for the due execution of the office of governor-general is:

 Functions

 The Bahamas shares the person of the sovereign equally with 14 other countries in the Commonwealth of Nations.
 As the sovereign works and resides predominantly outside of Bahamian borders, the governor-general's primary task is to perform the monarch's constitutional duties on his or her behalf.
-As such, the governor-general carries out his or her functions in the government of the Bahamas on behalf and in the name of the Sovereign.
+As such, the governor-general carries out his or her functions in the government of The Bahamas on behalf and in the name of the Sovereign.

-The governor-general's powers and roles are derive from the Bahamian constitution's Section 32 to 37, which set out certain provisions relating to the governor-general.
+The governor-general's powers and duties are derived from the Bahamian constitution's Section 32 to 37, which set out certain provisions relating to the governor-general.